MitchRatquest/nanopi_neo_synth_buildroot/README.md

 I understand the H3 is not well supported in mainline, so this does not currently support the integrated audio codec.
 The board has line out audio and a mic input, but I'd rather use a USB soundcard.
 A $2 CM108 was the used for initial testing, and a PCM2906 based sound card worked well.
 The PCM2906 is a usb codec on a chip, with only a few passives and an oscillator to function.

 ## Improvements
-Support for USB gadget devices are available in the kernel, but I haven't tested it.
-I can see use cases for MIDI, mass storage, and ethernet.
+~~Support for USB gadget devices are available in the kernel, but I haven't tested it.
+I can see use cases for MIDI, mass storage, and ethernet.~~ Tested and working USB gadget support via the micro USB port.

-If a realtime patch ever comes out for 4.11.x it would be interesting to see if it improves IO performance.
+~~If a realtime patch ever comes out for 4.11.x it would be interesting to see if it improves IO performance.~~ Realtime patch included for 4.11.9, compiles and has a latency in puredata of about 8ms.

 I have added the legacy image, but it is rather large, as Armbian's community builds debian images to handle anything a user might throw at it.
-Stripping away unnecessary modules will be a time consuming process but ultimately worth it.
+Stripping away unnecessary modules will be a time consuming process ~~but ultimately worth it.~~ not worth it.

 Turning off subsystem not in use will save some thermal overhead.
 This would be done using fex files in legacy.